 Any amount that exceeds the member’s remaining LSDBA is subject to income tax.*

-* the lump sum is paid by the scheme administrator without deducting income tax.
+* The lump sum is paid by the scheme administrator without deducting income tax.

-Visit our Death benefits guide for more information about qualifying and non-qualifying persons: Death benefits | Adviser | Aegon.
+Read our death benefits guide for more information about qualifying and non-qualifying persons.

-Once the LSDBA has been reduced to nil any subsequent relevant lump sums (except PCLS, which can’t be paid once LSDBA is nil) or relevant lump sum death benefits will be subject to income tax at the marginal rate of the recipient.
-Where income tax is due following the payment of a relevant lump sum death benefit it's the responsibility of the legal personal representatives to notify HMRC that tax is due and HMRC will then notify the beneficiaries of their liability to income tax.
-HMRC intend to update this process from 6 April 2025 to introduce new guidance for LPRs and a form for them to complete.
+Once the LSDBA has been reduced to nil, a`ny subsequent relevant lump sums (except a PCLS, which can’t be paid once the LSDBA is nil) or relevant lump sum death benefits will be subject to income tax at the marginal rate of the recipient.
+Where income tax is due following the payment of a relevant LSDB, it's the responsibility of the legal personal representatives to notify HMRC that tax is due and HMRC will then notify the beneficiaries of their liability to income tax.

-In HMRC's LTA Abolition FAQs, published in April 2024, it was confirmed that where a dependant inherits a member’s drawdown fund or a dependant, nominee or successor inherits a member’s flexi-access drawdown fund, any lump sum paid on the death of the dependant, nominee or successor will count towards their LSDBA rather than the LSDBA of the original member or the recipient of the lump sum.
-Also, it’s the age and date of death of the dependent, nominee or successor that determines the tax treatment of any lump sum death benefit being paid.
+Where a dependant inherits a member’s drawdown fund, or a dependant, nominee or successor inherits a member’s flexi-access drawdown fund, any lump sum paid on the death of the dependant, nominee or successor will count towards their own LSDBA rather than the LSDBA of the original member or the recipient of the lump sum.
+Also, it’s the age and date of death of the dependent, nominee or successor that determines the tax treatment of any LSDB being paid.
 Any tax-free lump sum death benefit that exceeds the dependent’s, nominee’s or successor’s remaining LSDBA will be taxable.
+You can read more about this in our death benefits guide.

-Where more than one RBCE occurs in relation to the payment of lump sum death benefits in respect of an individual, they are to be treated for the purposes of the LSDBA as occurring;
+Where more than one RBCE occurs in relation to the payment of LSDBs in respect of an individual, they are to be treated for the purposes of the LSDBA as occurring:

 • immediately prior to the individual’s death,